tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Oct 18 2007

-Wilma Luettgen (a 37-year-old White middle-class college graduate) entered a church, ready to deliver a speech to religious people.
+Wilma Luettgen (a 37-year-old white middle-class college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Wilma Luettgen had never preached her views to theists before, and freaked out.
 Wilma Luettgen uttered a quick prayer to the Unblinking Eye to calm her nerves.
 As Wilma Luettgen entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Wilma Luettgen used philosophy and reason to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 To prove her's point, Wilma Luettgen described an example where she personally witnessed the Unblinking Eye divinely healing someone.
 Wilma Luettgen argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.